Brazier85/personal_zoo/docs/maintenance.md

-# Maintainance
+# Maintenance

-There is a maintainance mode included into the app.
-You can visit it via `/maintainance`.
+There is a maintenance mode included into the app.
+You can visit it via `/maintenance`.

 ## Why?